 You can see the rules and regulations in other jurisdictions.

-Where the products are consumer loans (e.g., loans to individuals for domestic, personal or household purposes), the provider will also need to hold an ACL and comply with associated obligations.
-Similarly, all loans (including business loans that are not regulated under the National Credit Act) are subject to consumer protection provisions in the ASIC Act, including prohibitions on misleading or deceptive behaviour.
-Peer-to-peer lenders are sometimes structured as managed investment schemes, which trigger ASIC registration requirements if offered to retail investors.1
+An ACL and associated obligations will also be required if the provider's products are consumer loans (e.g., loans for domestic, personal, and household use).
+Similarly, all loans (including business loans that are not regulated under the National Credit Act) are subject to consumer protection provisions under the ASIC Act, including prohibitions on misleading or deceptive conduct.
+In some cases, peer-to-peer lenders are structured as managed investment schemes, which require registration with ASIC if offered to retail investors.1